-Travel to Cuba requires the prior approval of the University’s Export Control Officer
+Travel to Cuba requires the prior approval of the University’s Export Compliance Officer

 The U.S. government has not authorized unrestricted travel to Cuba.
 For example, the prohibition on travel for purely tourist purposes still remains in place.

 Travelers on official University business MUST meet the requirements of the specific authorizations described in the regulations (the requirements for a “general license”) or obtain a specific license from OFAC prior to the trip.

 General license information: §515.560 Travel-related transactions to, from, and within Cuba by persons subject to U.S. jurisdiction.

 Recently Updated June 9, 2022

 §515.564 amended the general license to include an authorizion, subject to conditions, for travel-related and other transactions incident to attending or organizing professional meetings or conferences in Cuba (previously removed in September 2020)